 Stop dampness in its tracks!
 Reverse the cycle of mould and heat build up as you protect your health and your home.

-How does fan-forced sub-floor ventilation shield you and your family’s health?
+How does fan-forced sub-floor ventilation contributes to you and your family’s health?

-If humidity is entrapped in the sub-floor this can penetrate through the floor into your home.
-Relative humidity levels above sixty per cent inside the habitable area will allow for mould growth.
+When humidity in the sub-floor become elevated and mix with organic substances such as mycelium or fungus it creates a pungent odour which will penetrate into the habitable area, this allows for mould growth if left unchecked.
 Once this cycle starts, you put yourself and your family at risk of allergic reactions, infections or toxic responses.
 Symptoms include eye irritation, respiratory problems (such as wheezing, coughing or difficulty breathing), skin irritation, headaches, fatigue, aching joints, vomiting, nose or throat irritation and nasal or sinus congestion.
 If your condition is pre-existing, such as bronchitis and asthma, this will only make the condition worse.
+(On various damp-Please Click for more) Envirofan sub-floor ventilation systems will create aeration by fan-forced ventilation and extract the entrapped humidity in the sub floor area where they have been installed.

-A damp sub-floor can affect the building by changing the cell structure in timber.
-By the timber expanding this will make floors bounce, lead to bending, warping and ultimately dry rot whereby the floor and its supporting structure fails.
+A damp sub-floor can also affect the building by changing the cell structure in timber.
+Damp and humidity will make timber expand which will make floors bounce, leading to bending, warping and ultimately dry rot whereby the floor and its supporting structures fail.
 Solving a termite infestation or replacing supporting materials in your home can be a very inconvenient and costly exercise.